WHEREAS recycling reduces the amount of waste going to landfill, and results in new, valuable uses for products otherwise at their end-of-life; and

 Alberta Environment and Parks (AEP)

 In 2021, Alberta Environment and Parks announced the beginning of consultations with municipalities and industry leaders to develop an EPR program.
 The RMA participated in these engagement sessions and advocated for an EPR program that has a comparable level of service at a comparable cost in urban municipalities and rural municipalities.
 The service method and service level may differ due to the cost challenges of servicing large and sparsely-populated areas, but an effective EPR model must make recycling available in a way that is reasonably accessible to rural residents.
-In a recent meeting, the Minister of Environment and Parks indicated a goal of implementing an EPR system by mid-2022.
+In early October 2022 an Order in Council published EPR regulations, which will come into effect November 30, 2022.

-RMA has assigned this resolution a status of Accepted and will continue to work with the Government of Alberta and external stakeholder to provide the rural perspective so that a recycling program works for all Albertans.
+RMA has assigned this resolution a status of Accepted and continues to work with the Government of Alberta and external stakeholder to provide the rural perspective so that a recycling program works for all Albertans.